Skip to content

 What are we trying to do?

-Using the Greater Manchester Care Record, we are studying inequalities in uptake of the COVID-19 vaccine.
-We’re also comparing COVID-19 vaccine uptake to previous inequalities in flu vaccine uptake to try to understand similarities and differences compared to routine vaccine uptake.
+Using the Greater Manchester Care Record, this study compared COVID-19 vaccine uptake to previous inequalities in flu vaccine uptake to try to understand similarities and differences compared to routine vaccine uptake.

-We are trying to answer the following research questions:
+The quantitative analysis sought to address the following research questions:

 • What are the inequalities in COVID-19 vaccine uptake in Greater Manchester by ethnic group, income deprivation and local area?